-Seahawks get another ‘bumpy’ road win, but they’ll have to play better to beat Packers
+Can the Seahawks keep winning ugly?
+Can they beat the Packers?
+They’ll have to play better than this.

 Maybe they can keep churning out these “bumpy” victories, to use coach Pete Carroll’s term, where you wait in vain for them to forge a comfortable lead, instead of the rope-a-dope, win-ugly, skin-of-their-teeth affairs that are now customary.

 Sunday’s 17-9 playoff victory over the Eagles gave them 11 of their 12 wins this season by one score, with a scoring margin of a razor-thin plus-15.
-They won Sunday by more points (eight) than their cumulative victory margin for the regular season (seven).
+They won Sunday by more points (eight) than their cumulative scoring margin for the regular season (plus-seven).

 Maybe they can keep winning on the road in hostile venues, defying all the conventional wisdom about what is the optimal road to the Super Bowl.
-They are 8-1 away from home, including a 6-0 mark in the Eastern time zone, with Lambeau Field in Green Bay, Wis., up next.
+They are 8-1 away from home, including a 6-0 mark in the Eastern time zone, with Lambeau Field in Green Bay, Wisconsin, up next.

 Maybe they’ll keep facing teams depleted by injuries, as the Eagles were Sunday even before they lost their quarterback, Carson Wentz, after a helmet-to-helmet hit from Jadeveon Clowney on Philadelphia’s second possession.
 That’s a trend that started with Pittsburgh’s Ben Roethlisberger going down in the road opener.